proalmaz/cub3D/README.md

 In this project, we use some functions from my libft library, as well as some functions we modify.

-The compilation was performed as follows: gcc -Wall -Wextra -Werror *.o -L. -lmlx -lft -framework OpenGL -framework AppKit -o cub3d.
+The compilation was performed as follows: `gcc -Wall -Wextra -Werror *.o -L. -lmlx -lft -framework OpenGL -framework AppKit -o cub3d`

 All files pass to Norminette.